Delta Reserve credit card review: Up to 100,000 miles, airport lounge access and tons of travel perks

 This card is perfect for anyone looking to earn Delta SkyMiles towards their next flight.

-Some of the best benefits include complimentary Delta Sky Club airport lounge access, an annual companion certificate and a free first checked bag for you and up to eight companions on the same reservation.
-And you’ll receive plenty of top-notch travel and purchase protections as well.
+Some of the best benefits include complimentary Delta Sky Club airport lounge access, an annual companion certificate and a free first checked bag for you and up to eight companions on the same Delta flight reservation.
+You’ll receive plenty of top-notch travel and purchase protections as well.

-For a limited time through July 2, 2019, with the Delta Reserve® card from American Express, you’ll earn 75,000 Delta miles and 5,000 Medallion® Qualification Miles (MQMs) after spending $5,000 on purchases in the first three months of account opening.
-The value of Delta miles varies depending on how you use them, but at minimum you can get $750 worth of flights when you redeem through Delta Pay With Miles.
+This offer ends on April 1, 2020.
+The value of Delta miles varies depending on how you use them, but at a minimum, you can get $1,000 worth of flights when you redeem through Delta Pay With Miles.

-You can potentially get far more value from your 75,000 Delta miles when you book award flights on Delta or their many partners, including Virgin Atlantic, KLM, Air France and Virgin Australia.
+You can potentially get far more value from your 100,000 Delta miles (105,000 miles if you include the miles you’ll earn for the minimum spending) when you book award flights on Delta or its many partners, including Virgin Atlantic, KLM, Air France and Virgin Australia.
 You can even use Delta miles for flights in swanky business and first-class products like Virgin Atlantic’s Upper Class or Air France’s new business class.

 Maybe it’s just because I always find myself stuck in airports on long layovers, but my favorite benefit of the Delta Reserve is the complimentary access to Delta Sky Clubs.

 As long as you’re flying on Delta, you’ll be able to visit any of Delta’s 50+ Sky Clubs across the globe.
 Simply present your boarding pass and your Delta Reserve card and you’ll be welcomed in at no charge.
 This benefit is fantastic for frequent flyers because Sky Clubs offer free food and drinks, are a quiet place to relax and some even include shower suites and spas.